You are looking forward to getting a tattoo. It could be your first one or the next one. And you certainly want it to be a unique one.

 Now the question is—why is error correction important here?
 Well, because your skin and hence, the tattoo is expected to change with age.

-So choose a QR Code generator that helps you add error correction to your QR Code design.
+So choose a best QR Code generator that helps you add error correction to your QR Code design.

 b.
 Get the tattoo on a flat body surface